-‘The Fault in Our Stars’ tells the story of Hazel, a young sixteen-year-old girl who struggles with thyroid cancer.
+‘The Fault in Our Stars’ by John Green tells the story of Hazel, a young sixteen-year-old girl who struggles with thyroid cancer.
 She meets Augustus and falls for him.
 However, her life changes when she meets the writer she has always cherished and discovers he is far from the person she imagined.

 ‘Spoiler-Free’ Summary of The Fault in Our Stars